-You're likely to start by talking with your family doctor or pregnancy care provider.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+You're likely to start by talking with your pregnancy care provider.
+Here's some information to help you get ready for your appointment and what to expect from your doctor.

 What you can do

 - Write down any symptoms you're experiencing, including when they first started and how they've changed over time.

 - Write down key personal information, including any other medical conditions for which you're being treated.

 - Make a list of all medications, vitamins or supplements that you're taking.

 - Ask a friend or family member to accompany you, if possible, to your appointment.
 Having someone else there may help you remember something that you forgot or missed.